YusufTuran34/YouTubeAi/README.md

 12 hour stream and post to Twitter using the `lofi` tag.

 `src/main/resources/init.sql` includes sample jobs for daily streaming, uploading, and a standalone tweet job that calls `post_to_twitter.sh --tag lofi`.
+Each job specifies a `channel` value so the correct credentials are loaded from `channels.env`.

 ## Twitter Posting
 Twitter credentials are read from the selected channel entry in `channels.env` or a channel specific config file: